j-fu/marginalia/julia/package-workflow-2023-04-24-1650.md

 ## Tests
 See also the [Pkg documentation](https://pkgdocs.julialang.org/v1/creating-packages/#Adding-tests-to-the-package).

 The files in `test` provide the environment and the code to run tests of the functions implemented in the package.
-While it is hard to have 100% test coverage of the package functionality, one should strive to achieve this goal.
+While it is hard to have 100% test coverage of the package functinality, one should strive to achieve this goal.
 Besides of the obvious reasons of reproducibility,  peer pressure etc., sufficient test coverage helps to keep a package author sane.
 Imagine the need to change something in the  package three years after the last serious work on it...